Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey

-LLaVA-1.5 \cite{tvg:llava} extends LLaVA by replacing its image encoder with CLIP-ViT-L-336px and vision-language projection layer with MLPs, which achieve better multi-modality understanding.
+LLaVA-1.5 \cite{tvg:llava} extends LLaVA by replacing its image encoder with CLIP-ViT-L and vision-language projection layer with MLPs, which achieve better multi-modality understanding.
 Moreover, the model also introduces a multi-patch partitioning strategy, which improves the efficiency of processing high-resolution images and facilitates dynamic-resolution inputs.
-It also extends the training data with academic benchmarks of varied vision tasks including visual question answer (e.g., OKVQA \cite{intro:okvqa} and A-OKVQA \cite{intro:AOKVQA}) and OCR-intensive tasks (e.g., OCRVQA\cite{intro:ocrvqa} and TextCaps \cite{intro:textcaps}).
-LLaVA-NeXT \cite{intro:llava-next} improves LLaVA-1.5 by quadrupling input image resolution (up to 672×672) and supporting flexible aspect ratios inputs, enabling capturing finer visual detail.
-It enhances reasoning, OCR, and world knowledge through optimized visual instruction tuning while maintaining data efficiency with under 1M training samples.
-The model achieves superior performance across benchmarks, even surpassing Gemini Pro\footnote{https://deepmind.google/models/gemini/pro/} in some tasks, while retaining LLaVA's design and fast training scalability (e.g., 34B parameters trainable in nearly 1 day on 32 A100 GPUs).
+LLaVA-NeXT~\cite{intro:llava-next} quadruples the input image resolution to 672×672 and supports flexible aspect ratios.
+Using optimized visual instruction tuning on $<$1M samples, it improves reasoning, OCR, and world knowledge, achieving SOTA results and surpassing Gemini Pro in some tasks while retaining scalability.